avdhoot0303/avdhoot0303/README.md

 * 👯 I’m looking to collaborate on any open source projects or ML or neural networks or deep learning projects or any python based development.
 * 💬 Ask me about python,Neural networks, deep learning models.
 * 📫 How to reach me: Mail me- avdhootpatil245@gmail.com
-* ⚡ Fun fact: Taking a sceneray break will solve your errors and bugs.

 <br>